Floflis/docs-source/docs/layers.md

+## Introduction
-Seeing the need to compress files to make smaller .ISO file, and to run Floflis in other platforms (routers, IoT, handheld gaming consoles), I had the idea of Floflis’ Layers, which makes Floflis modular and lightweight.
+Seeing the need to compress files for smaller .ISO file, and to run Floflis in other platforms (routers, IoT, handheld gaming consoles), I had the idea of Floflis' Layers, which makes Floflis modular and lightweight.

 Bellow are the layers explained:

-## Recipe
+## Recipes

 Not a working layer, but it contains references of compilers (for any supported platform) and source-codes.
-Recipe layer will only be available after Core layer.

 ## DNA

-The most lightweight layer, focused on the most weak hardware (routers, IoT, etc).
+The most lightweight layer, focused on weaker hardware (routers, IoT, etc).
+It is the building blocks for the whole Floflis.
 Includes:

 * Floflis CLI
 * Installer

-Floflis `DNA` can upgrade to Floflis `Core` or just install need parts of it (and also from `Substratum`).
+Floflis `DNA` can upgrade to Floflis `Core` or just install need parts of it (and also from `Soil`).

 ## Core